-If the arbitration agreement and any relevant rules are silent on the matter, how many arbitrators will be appointed and how will they be appointed?
+25 If the arbitration agreement and any relevant rules are silent on the matter, how many arbitrators will be appointed and how will they be appointed?
 Are there restrictions on the right to challenge the appointment of an arbitrator?

-Arbitrators can be one or more, provided that the panel has an odd number of members.
+There can be one or more arbitrators, provided that the panel has an odd number of members.